susaree/ICSwebapp/README.md

 Orders are saved on the server as an excel document written with the EPPlus library.

 Admin users can log on and view a paged list of customers fetched from an excel document iteration loop.
-All Orders can be compressed and downloaded.
+All Orders can be compressed and downloaded and then imported to Sage.